jacobobryant/biff/libs/datastar/README.md

   Then the page rendering function only needs to read materialized results from tab state.

+- To help manage server load you can also tune the `:biff.datastar/rate-limit-ms` which is read by `wrap-sse-render` and controls how often in milliseconds a client's page can be re-rendered.
+The default is 15 (67 FPS).

 - To model forms with multiple/nested entities, you can use nested signals:

 ```clojure